 The P-ID field is the identifier of the paged STA, as described in 9.44.6 (NDP Paging Setup).

-The Max NDP Paging period indicates the maximum number of TWT intervals between two NDP Paging frames.
+The Max NDP Paging period field indicates the maximum number of TWT Wake Intervals between two NDP Paging frames.

 The Partial TSF Offset field includes timing indications, as described in 9.44.6 (NDP Paging Setup).